Make pages for users, not Google

 The most important thing that affects your ranking on Google is how much actual people are satisfied or pleasured by your webpages.

 You have likely been researching search engine optimization and have read scores of blogs advising this or that to rank higher.
 The time and effort you have put into learning about search engines will not do you any good if people do not like your website.

 It is time to really think about people, not search engines.

-Virtually any improvement to your webpages made for your users will have clear and long term positive effects.
+Virtually any improvement to your webpages made for your users will have clear and long term positive effects for your search engine rankings.